EddiePhi/README-Generator/Develop/GoodREADME.md

   <a name="installation"></a>
   ## Installation:
+  Steps

   <a name="usage"></a>
   ## Usage:
+  Create good README's

   <a name="license"></a>
-  ## License: MIT
+  ## License:
+  MIT

   <a name="contributing"></a>
   ## Contributing:
+  Me

   <a name="tests"></a>
   ## Tests:
+  N/A

   <a name="questions"></a>
   ## Questions:
-  Please reach out to me at https://github.com/ or send me an email at .
+  Please reach out to me at https://github.com/EddiePhi or send me an email at ephimansone@gmail.com.